rowant1990/ARTEmailSwipe/Readme.markdown

 ---

 ARTEmailSwipe requires iOS 6.0+ and Xcode 5.1.1+ The projects uses ARC, but it may be used with non-ARC projects by setting the: ` -fobjc-arc ` compiler flag on ` ARTEmailSwipe.m `.
 You can set this flag under Target -> Build Phases -> Compile Sources

+Futher Work
+---

+In the future it will allow you to open multiple email views like in iOS8 Emails, and you will be able to slide through each view like with the tabs in safari, to choose which one you want.

 License
 ---